This article covers how to clean install Windows 10 in an attempt to address serious problems with your computer.

 - Now select the type of installation you want.
 Do you want to upgrade your existing Windows installation and keep the files and settings, or do you want to Custom install Windows?

-- Since we want to go in for fresh or clean install windows 10, select Custom Install.
+- Since we want to go in for a fresh or clean install Windows 10, select Custom Install.
+Also, you need to select this option if you are installing Windows 10 on new hard drive

 - Next, you will be asked the Partition where you want to install Windows 10.